A Tale of Two Carbonaras

 Raw Egg Revelation

 “This dish has raw egg?”
-I said, eyes wide, mouth agape, and my hungry toddler on my hip.
+I confirmed, eyes wide, mouth agape, and a very hungry toddler perched on my hip.

-Sure, I like a nice runny yolk for brunch, and have even encouraged my kids to eat plenty of raw cookie dough along with me, but somehow making a pasta “sauce” using raw egg seemed unfathomable to me at the time.
-I had a lot to learn.
+Sure, I like a nice runny yolk for brunch, and have even allowed encouraged my kids to eat plenty of raw cookie dough along with me, but somehow making a pasta “sauce” using raw egg seemed unfathomable to me at the time.
+Of course, I had a lot to learn.

-Ever-gentle and patient, Puglia-born Piera smiled and said, “well, yes, but it is somewhat cooked by residual heat.”
-Piera’s reputation proceeded her, and having already tasted several of her Italian dishes in my own kitchen and enjoyed the most amazing porchetta to the preschool picnic that year, so we were game, and it was absolutely delicious.
+Ever-gentle and patient, Puglia-born Piera smiled and assuaged my concern with a “Well, yes, but it is somewhat cooked by residual heat.”
+Piera’s reputation proceeded her, and having already tasted several of her Italian dishes in my own kitchen and enjoyed the most amazing porchetta to the preschool picnic that year, I yielded to her expertise.
+As with anything she ever makes, it was absolutely delicious, and not only an instant favorite, but it has joined many others on our list of family comfort foods.

 spaghetti carbonara and red wine